OValery16/TransferCL/README.md

 * Currently the most convenient way is to use [DeepCL Library](https://github.com/hughperkins/DeepCL) to train the first deep learning model on mobile.
     * However a conversion tool (TensorFlow model/TransferCL) is in preparation.
 * A more detailed tutorial is in preparation.

+## Case study

+* A case study is defined in 'sonyOpenCLexample1.cpp.example'
+	1. We train a network (LeNet5) on the server with MNIST dataset (the training configuration is the standard one).
+	2. The final model is stored on the server in a binary file.
+	3. This binary file is copied on the mobile device (for example, on the SD Card) .
+	4. TransferCL creates a neural network, and initializes the weights of all layers except the last one with the weights of the pre-trained network.
+	5. The last layer is initialized with a random number generator.
+	6. The training starts: TransferCL train the final layer from scratch, while leaving all the others untouched.
+		1. TransferCL performs the forward propagation
+		2. TransferCL performs the backward propagation and the weight update only on the last layer.
+	7. After very few iterations, the prediction error is relatively low.
+	8. We test our model prediction accuracy with a test dataset, which our model has never seen.
+In our case, TransferCL predict all test images label correctly.
+* To Conclude this case study, TransferCL trained on only about 12 images per class (a total of 10 classes) in a few seconds and predicted all test images correctly.

+## Important remark

+* The training images must cover sufficiently the scenarios that you want to predict.
+If the classifier sees fully new concepts or contexts, it is likely to perform badly.
+It applies in particular when leveraging transfer learning in a mobile device environment.

+    * If the training dataset only contains images from a constraint environment (say, indoor), the classifier won't be able to score images accurately from a different environment (outdoor).
+    * If the test images have widely different characteristics (illumination, background, color, size, position, etc), the classifier won't be able to perform very well.
+    * If a test image contains entirely new concepts, the classifier won't be able to identify its class.

+* The choice of the base model to transfer to the mobile device is very important.
+The two classification tasks (the one on the server, and the one on the mobile device) should be related.
+For example, in our case study, the base network has been trained to recognize handwritten digits, and this knowledge is transferred to TransferCL in order to train a new network to classify handwritten characters on mobile devices.

 ## How to see the output